Sameer164/Flight-Project-App-Academy-Open-/README.md

 # Passenger
 In this project, a Passenger class will store information about a single passenger and the flight numbers they are booked for.
 Note that a single Passenger can book multiple flights.
-Passenger must support the following instance methods:
+Passenger supports the following instance methods:

 Attributes
 @name